Psychosocial Support Projects

 As a result of the project, it was ensured that the children could convey their feelings to their works by gathering around the same art work, express themselves much better and discover their talents.
 Furthermore, it was contributed to the increasing of unity and solidarity emotions thanks to swarming games and the various works made together by Turkish and Syrian students.

-For Doctors Worldwide Turkey personnel and volunteers performing field works by going to disaster and crisis regions; share groups via which; they can share their field experiences, learn psychological disorders such as trauma, secondary trauma, depression, post traumatic stress disorder, anxiety disorder and ways of protecting from these disorders and they will get psychoeducation including topics such as psychological endurance, post traumatic growth were organized.
+For Yeryüzü Doktorları personnel and volunteers performing field works by going to disaster and crisis regions; share groups were organized in April 2015, via which they could share their field experiences, learn psychological disorders such as trauma, secondary trauma, depression, post-traumatic stress disorder, anxiety disorder and ways of protecting from these disorders and they would get psychoeducation including topics such as psychological endurance, post traumatic growth.

-As of 2015, seminars and training programs for mental health area workers and students have been carried out in order to increase the number of people who can work with trauma cases and ensuring that they are well equipped, to improve their ability to recognise psychological problems and to initiate the intervention techniques to these health issues.
+As of 2015, seminars and training programs for mental health area workers and students have been carried out in order to increase the number of people who can work with trauma cases and ensure that they are well equipped, to improve their ability to recognize psychological problems and to initiate the intervention techniques to these health issues.